SvenTiigi/STLocationRequest/README.md

 > Please keep in mind that the 3D SatelliteFlyover only works on a real iOS Device ([Read more](#ios-simulator)).

 ## Configuration
 The `STLocationRequestController` can be customized via the the `STLocationRequestController.Configuration` struct.
-More details can be found [here]()
+There are plenty of options available 👨‍💻 More details can be found [here]()

 ## OnEvent
-To get notified on `STLocationRequestController.Event`, such as if the user has authorized or denied the location services, tapped the _Not-Now_ Button or if the `STLocationRequestController` did presented or did disappear, you can use the `onChange` property.
+The `onEvent` closure allows you to get notified if an `STLocationRequestController.Event` occured.
+For example to detect if the user has authorized or denied the location request or tapped the `Not Now` Button.

 ```swift
 locationRequestController.onEvent = { (event: STLocationRequestController.Event) in